DragonBlame/tpf-dragons-edition/WABBAJACK.md

 If you would like to learn more general information about the fork, be sure to visit its home page again [here](https://www.nexusmods.com/skyrimspecialedition/mods/51973).
 I would very strongly recommend to check _Questions & Answers_ section for the most popular questions asked by users of the fork.

+> **Warning**: Reading this guide is required for the modlist to work as intended.
+It will not work correctly if you do not get aqquainted and follow all the instructions.

 ---